emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/18-plot-time-series-rasters-in-r.md

 all_NDVI_HARV <- list.files(NDVI_HARV_path,
                             full.names = TRUE,
                             pattern = ".tif$")

+# If you are getting an error, check your file path:
+# You might need change your file path to:
+# "data/2009586/NEON-DS-Landsat-NDVI/HARV/2011/NDVI"
 ```

 It's a good idea to look at the file names that matched our search to make sure